COSSAS/SOARCA-FIN-python-library/README.md

 # SOARCA Fin Library
-A Python implementation for the SOARCA FIN, compatible with: SOARCA the TNO orchestrator for Open-C2, CACAO and STIX
+A Python implementation for the SOARCA FIN, compatible with: SOARCA the TNO orchestrator for Open-C2, CACAO and STIX For more information about the SOARCA, we refer the reader to the [website](https://cossas.github.io/SOARCA/) of the SOARCA project

 ## building / starting / stopping
 ### Requirements